-Financial Officer a declaration, that in their opinion, the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Before it approves the financial statements for a financial period the person(s) fulfilling the functions of the Group Chief Executive Officer and the Group Chief Financial Officer declare to the Board that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Such assurance was provided for the financial reports lodged with the ASX during the period.